flox/flox/cli/flox/doc/flox-install.md

 :   The install ID of the package as it will appear in the manifest.

 `<package>`
-:   The pkg-path of the package to install.
+:   The pkg-path of the package to install as shown by 'flox search'

 ```{.include}
 ./include/environment-options.md